stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 ### Recently Completed Features

+- **Identified GitHub Workflow Parameter Cleanup (PR #148)**: Reviewed the `.github/workflows/process_wikipedia.yml` workflow file and identified unused parameters that can be safely removed.
+The workflow defines `chunk_size` and `chunk_overlap` parameters and passes them to the `scripts/ci/process_wikipedia_articles.py` script, but the script doesn't accept these parameters in its argument parser.
+The `WikipediaProcessor` class now handles text chunking internally with default values or configuration elsewhere.
+Removing these parameters will make the workflow file more accurate without affecting functionality.
 - **Improved Landmark Metrics Concurrency**: Enhanced `scripts/fetch_landmark_reports.py` with parallel processing for both Wikipedia article count fetching and PDF index status checking using ThreadPoolExecutor.
 This implementation replaces sequential processing with concurrent execution, allowing multiple API requests to execute simultaneously.
 Testing confirmed successful parallel execution with visible performance benefits even on small datasets (5 landmarks), as multiple Wikipedia requests and PDF index checks were processed concurrently.
 - **Complete Phase 2 API Integration Tests**: Successfully executed and completed all planned API integration tests for the CoreDataStore APIs, including Photo Archive API, PLUTO Data API, and Reference Data APIs.
 Executed Wikipedia processing with refactored components on 25 landmarks, generated comprehensive analysis results, and created implementation recommendations based on API testing.
 - **Main Wikipedia Processing Script Refactoring**: Successfully refactored and streamlined the large `scripts/ci/process_wikipedia_articles.py` script from 757 lines down to approximately 200 lines while maintaining all functionality.
 The script now focuses on orchestration logic and delegates core Wikipedia processing to the modular `WikipediaProcessor` class.